Eleventh hour delay in murderer’s parole hearing ‘disgraceful’ – victim’s mother

 Parole judges were set to review Dunlop’s case on Tuesday to consider whether he is safe to be moved to a lower security jail or be released from prison.

-A Parole Board statement said the hearing had been postponed “at the request of the Ministry of Justice” after new information was produced “at the last minute”.

-A spokesperson said: “We are very sorry that the public hearing will not go ahead as planned today.
+A Parole Board spokesperson said: “We are very sorry that the public hearing will not go ahead as planned today.

 “We know that people have made time to attend, and that some have travelled to the hearing, and we are sorry that they have not been able to see the hearing today.